rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     EOF
     chmod 440 /etc/sudoers.d/neutron_sudoers

-Now to build the `neutron.conf` file.
+Now build the `neutron.conf` file.
 Like we did on the controller and network nodes, we are not going to use the `neutron.conf` file that came when we cloned the neutron repo.
 Instead, it is built from scratch (this one is much shorter that the ones on the controller and network nodes):

     rm /etc/neutron/neutron.conf
     cat > /etc/neutron/neutron.conf << EOF